obDann/TEQApp/README.md

 When "submit" is clicked on for the exponential smoothing models, what it does is that finds the optimal alpha (and beta) value to minimize MAPE, hence the long wait.

 Final user stories and personas are found [here](./teamOverview/productBacklog).
 Code reviews are found [here](./teamOverview/code_review).
 Sprint backlogs are found [here](./teamOverview/sprintBacklog).
+Acceptance/ Unit tests are found [here](./src/tests).
 Running the application: after installing all of the pip installations, within the  [src/main](./src/main) folder, run `python3 main.py` in your terminal.
 Alternatively, if `python3` does not work, try running `python main.py` Refer to the user manual in [userGuide](./userGuide) for help with how to use our application.

 ## Setup